rydmike/flex_seed_scheme/README.md

 The default chroma limits in the HCT color space used for seed generated colors for secondary and tertiary colors in `ColorScheme.fromSeed` have quite low chroma values.
-This makes the colors fairly muted or pastel like.
-This is especially the case with secondary colors.
+This makes the colors muted or pastel like.
+This is most obvious with secondary colors.
 This is by design in the standard Material-3 color palette.
 You can tune this behavior by passing in a custom `FlexTones` configuration to `tones`.
 There are pre-made configurations you can use, above `FlexTones.vivid` was used.
 It is also easy to make custom configurations.
-Look in `FlexTones` and use the pre-made definitions as inspiration for your own configs.
+Look in source code for `FlexTones` and use the pre-made definitions as inspiration for your own configs.

 Using the above configuration, the following core palettes are generated, in order from top to
 bottom: